Graduate Athletic Training Program

 Wilkerson is a Fellow of NATA, which has over 35,000 members, and a member of the Southeast Athletic Trainers’ Association Hall of Fame.

 The UTC Graduate Athletic Training Program is a Professional Education (Entry-level) Program.
 You will earn a Master of Science degree in Athletic Training.

-The Graduate Athletic Training Program at the University of Tennessee is accredited (UTC-GATP) by the Commission on Accreditation of Athletic Training Education (CAATE).
-CAATE is sponsored by the American Academy of Family Physicians (AAFP), The American Academy of Pediatrics (AAP), the American Orthopaedic Society for Sports Medicine (AOSSM), and the National Athletic Trainers' Association, Inc. (NATA).
+The Graduate Athletic Training Program at the University of Tennessee-Chattanooga (UTC-GATP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The CAATE is recognized as an accrediting agency by the Council of Higher Education (CHEA).
 After the last comprehensive review for continued program accreditation, the UTC-GATP was granted the maximum 10-year accreditation.
 The next comprehensive review is scheduled for 2019.

 Graduateprograms.com announced the University of Tennessee at Chattanooga ranked #1 in the Fall 2015 Kinesiology/Exercise Science Grad Rankings.
 The rankings are based solely on ratings and reviews from current or recent graduate students posted on graduateprograms.com.
 Program rankings, compiled using data gathered between September 1, 2012 and September 30, 2015, encompassed reviews posted by more than 75,000 students participating in over 1,600 graduate programs nationwide.

 |Number of students graduating from program.||14||15||18||47|